 4. Help support families in their community, in order to empower and assist them in taking care of their children who may have disabilities or special needs.

 Meet *Lily! *Lily (not her real name) is a very smart, beautiful, determined girl who turned 13 this year!
-She begged her foster mothers to be allowed to get her nose pierced for her birthday, which is a milestone in India and represents growing up! *Lily loves learning and school.
+She begged her foster mothers to get her nose pierced for her birthday, which is a milestone in India and represents growing up! *Lily loves learning and school.
 She has cerebral palsy, which affects her limbs as well as her speech. *Lily can speak and understands everything that is said to her.
 She uses an augmentative communication device in order to be better understood by those around her.

 *Lily can read short books and knows her entire alphabet.
 She is learning sightwords. *Lily attends an on-site school in her home with a tutor and receives regular physical and occupational therapy. *Lily can walk with the assistance of a gait trainer (above left photo) or AFOs (ankle-foot orthotics), and can also ride an adaptive bike (above right photo)!
 She is always on the move. *Lily prefers to use scooting/crawling as her main method of mobility.
 She is a great big sister to all her foster siblings, and helps take care of them with the tenacity of a much older teen. *Lily has a manageable chronic illness, for which she receives treatment, and has nearly undetectable signs of this illness.